erengulum/technical-debt-and-software-trustworthiness-data-science/README.md

 # technical-debt-and-software-trustworthiness
-Exploring the Relation between Technical Debt and Software Trustworthiness
+Exploring the Relation between Technical Debt and Software Trustworthiness by using Data Science & ML methods

 This study is based on the following article: